dedis/cothority/omniledger/DataStructures.md

 # Data Structures

-This document gives an overview of the basic data structures used in omniledger:
+This document gives an overview of the basic data structures used in OmniLedger:

 - [ClientTransaction](#clienttransaction) is sent by a client to one or more nodes and holds one or more Instructions:
-- [Instruction](#instruction) is a basic building block that will be executed in omniledger.
+- [Instruction](#instruction) is a basic building block that will be executed in OmniLedger.
 It has either a `Spawn`, `Invoke`, or a `Delete` command.
 Once accepted, every instruction creates zero or more `StateChanges`:
 - [StateChange](#statechange) are collected and define how the global state will change.
 - [Darc](#darc) control access to executing Instructions.
 The signers of an Instruction must satisfy one of the rules in the associated Darc.
-- [Proof](#proof) shows to a client that his instruction has been accepted by omniledger.
+- [Proof](#proof) shows to a client that his instruction has been accepted by OmniLedger.

 ## ClientTransaction

-If a client needs a set of instructions to be applied atomically by omniledger, it can send more than one instruction in a ClientTransaction.
+If a client needs a set of instructions to be applied atomically by OmniLedger, it can send more than one instruction in a ClientTransaction.
 This structure has the following format: